 This antique mirror dates from the George III neoclassical period.
-Mirrors or ‘looking glasses’ from this period have a lightness of form evident in the slender frame and its surrounding delicate and its sophisticated and mostly original water-gilded ornamentation, including in some examples such as this one, being partially worked in ‘carton pierre’.
+Mirrors or ‘looking glasses’ from this period have a lightness of form evident in the slender frame and its surrounding delicate, sophisticated and mostly original water-gilded ornamentation, partially worked in ‘carton pierre’.

 This mirror plate appears to be contemporary but may originally have been from another frame.
 This was often the case due to the extremely high cost of producing mirror plate at that time.

 H: 132 cm.

 Classical motifs of this period include trailing husks, urns, acanthus leaves and rams heads are all typical of the designs of the important Scottish architect Robert Adam (1728-92).

 Adam was perhaps the most sought after and famous British designer working in the neoclassical idiom.
 He was the main force in the development of a style that extended beyond architecture and furniture to include many objects in a fine eighteenth century interior, including beautiful and extremely costly gilded mirrors and pier glasses.